ROCm/hipTensor/docs/install/installation.rst

 .. <!-- spellcheck-disable -->

-* Minimum ROCm version support is 6.0.
+* Minimum ROCm version support is 6.4.
 * Minimum cmake version support is 3.14.
 * Minimum ROCm-cmake version support is 0.8.0.
-* Minimum Composable Kernel version support is composable_kernel 1.1.0 for ROCm 6.0.2 (or ROCm package composablekernel-dev).
 * Minimum HIP runtime version support is 4.3.0 (or ROCm package ROCm hip-runtime-amd).
 * Minimum LLVM dev package version support is 7.0 (available as ROCm package rocm-llvm-dev).
+* Hiptensor leverages the amd-master branch of the composable kernel, a stable and widely adopted version for development.

 .. <!-- spellcheck-enable -->